Translations of One Thousand and One Nights: English translations

 Departing from the Grub Street version, Jonathan Scott made the first literal translation of Galland.
 This rendition, entitled The Arabian Nights Entertainments, appeared in 1811.

-Henry Torrens would later translate the first 50 nights from Calcutta II, published in 1838.
+Henry Whitelock Torrens would later translate the first 50 nights from Calcutta II, published in 1838.
 Having heard that Edward William Lane had begun his own translation, Torrens abandoned his work.
 Lane translated from the Bulaq corpus.
 In his opinion, "Galland [had] excessively perverted the work".
 According to Lane, Galland's "acquaintance with Arab manners and customs was insufficient to preserve him always from errors of the grossest description".
-Working with the Bulaq corpus, Lane occasionally crosschecked against the Calcutta I and Breslau corpuses.
+Working with the Bulaq corpus, Lane occasionally crosschecked against the Calcutta I and Breslau corpora.
 His translation, however, was incomplete.

 In 1923, a translation by Edward Powys Mathers based on the French translation by J. C. Mardrus appeared.